-Fig. 14: The transformation from a real-world location, into a digital medium scenario used to create the digital twin representation.
+Fig. 14: The conversion from a real-world location, into a digital medium scenario used to create the digital twin representation.

-For the developed Arena scenario, we model the antenna points of the Arena testbed in 32 locations (one for each antenna pair), as well as 8 static nodes distributed in their surroundings, and 2 mobile nodes traversing the laboratory space at a constant speed of 1.2 m/s.
-The height of the nodes (both static and mobile) is set to 1 m, e.g., to emulate handheld devices, or devices laying on table surfaces.
+surroundings, and 2 mobile nodes traversing the laboratory space at a constant speed of 1.2 m/s.
+The height of the nodes (both static and mobile) is set to 1 m, e.g., to emulate handheld devices, or devices lying on table surfaces.
 The modeled locations and nodes are shown in Figure 15, where the red circles represent the antenna pairs of Arena, while the blue squares and green pentagons identify the static and mobile nodes, respectively.
 The dashed green arrows denote the movement direction of the mobile nodes.
+By using a Dell T630 machine with 2 Xeon E52660 14 cores CPU, 128 GB RAM, and Tesla K40 GPU, the ray-tracing operations of this scenario took 14 h and 21 m, while the channel approximation process 2 h and 33 m.
+Additionally, the installation process in Colosseum required around 19 h and 30 m by leveraging a virtual machine hosted on a Dell PowerEdge M630 Server with 24 CPU cores and 96 GB of RAM.
+It is worth noting that these are one-time operations and the scenario is played on-demand right away afterward.